 where is a lagged data by of and is a average value of the original data set.
 Entire denominator is used to keep the normalization condition, indeed can assume a value between -1 (perfect anticorrelation) and +1 (perfect correlation).
 A complete correlation can be only achieved with a perfect overlap of the analyzed function with it self; the simple way to verify that is when .

 Example 1: STANAG 4285

 The first example will be a NATO standard known as STANAG 4285.
-You can download a .wav sample from: HERE.
-We start to collect some informations about the structure of this signal: a good starting point is the official declassified NATO document dated 1989.
+You can download a .wav sample from HERE.
+We start to collect some information about the structure of this signal: a good starting point is the official declassified NATO document dated 1989.
 The main frame structure can be found at Annex A-3/5 with a graphical view at Annex A-7, also reported below:

-- 1 x 80 bits of synchronisation pattern
+- 1 x 80 bits of synchronization pattern

 - 4 x 32 bits of data

 Therefore, a full sequence will be composed as the sum of all symbols reported above: 256 symbols recursively transmitted at the ratio of 2400 bauds means a redundancy of 106.66 ms.

 To analyze an unknown signal I strongly recommend Signal Analyzer (SA).
 SA is actually one of the most valuable and priceless software available by Sergey Makarov (Макаров Сергей Михайлович, sadly passed away on 29 May 2012) and it used to perform several tests on data sample coded as .wav or .mp3 file.
 The signal waterfall is reported below: